spilman6/courses/pages/javascript/higher-order-functions-exercises.md

 Use Array.reduce() to create an array that contains all of the lights without any duplicates.
 Call the array `allLights`, and log it to the console.

-> [!HINT] A common way to make sure that an array doesn't contain duplicates is to convert it to a Set and then back to an array.
+> [!TIP] A common way to make sure that an array doesn't contain duplicates is to convert it to a Set and then back to an array.
 Below is an example of how to do that:

 ```javascript
 const pets1 = [ 'dog', 'cat' ]